utapyngo/WritingSmellDetector/README.md

     wsd -o output_file.html your_text_file

 This will try to process your text with all rules and will output the result into an html file.

 If you did not install it, you can run it via:

     python wsd.py --o output_file.html your_text_file

-For advanced usage please refer to `python wsd.py --help`.
+For advanced usage please refer to `wsd --help`.